tejudevisetty/CarsRentalSystem/README.md

 - Create a MySQL database and tables using the provided SQL scripts in the `database` directory.
 - Update the database connection settings in `src/main/java/com/carrental/util/DBConnection.java` if necessary.

+3. **Build the Project:**

+cd cars-rental-system
+mvn clean package

+## Usage

+1. **Run the Application:**

+2. **Interact with the Application:**

+- Follow the on-screen prompts to navigate through the application.
+- Use the menu options to add, view, update, or delete customer and car records.
+- Make bookings and manage them through the provided options.
 ## Contributing

 Contributions are welcome!
 Please feel free to fork the repository, make pull requests, and submit any issues.